MONSTER HOUSE

 Ratings: USA: G

-No matter how bad your neighborhood - and I grew up in some really lousy ones - there was always that one vile neighbor.
+No matter how good or bad your neighborhood - and I grew up in some really lousy ones - there was always that one vile neighbor: the lowest of the low.
+The manipulative control freak who enjoyed being a salty pain in everyone's ass.

-Every neighborhood had at least one, and when there were two, they'd fight with each other until the cops came to pull them apart.
+Every neighborhood had at least one, and when there were two, they'd never team up, but fight with each other until the cops came to pull them apart.

 So MONSTER HOUSE has a pretty universal - gah!
 I hate that word - a pretty earthian appeal (I don't know if "earthian" is a word, but I defend my right to coin!).

-D.J. has been trying to convince his best friend, Chowder (Sam Lerner), that something is not right with the house.
+D.J. has been trying to convince his best friend, Chowder (Sam Lerner), of it.
 All Chowder can see is that something's not right with the child-unfriendly Mr. Nebbercracker.

 Monster House from the car

 Watching and waiting don't work, so the three decide to do a little reconnaissance.
 The down shot of which is another attack by Mr. Nebbercracker who psychotically tries to run the children off his property, "Why won't you kids stay away from my house?"
-But D.J. gets a sudden epiphany from Nebbercracker's insanity.
-The old man isn't trying to be mean to the children directly, he is trying to do everything he can to discourage the children from coming near his house.
+But D.J. gets a sudden epiphany from Nebbercracker's seeming insanity.
+The old man isn't trying to be mean to the children directly, he is trying to do everything he can to discourage the children from Coming Near his House.

 With a story and screen play by Dan Harmon (The Dead Ale Wives: SUMMONER GEEKS, LASER FART [TV]) and Rob Schrab (The Dead Ale Wives: SUMMONER GEEKS, LASER FART [TV]), and additional writing credit by Pamela Pettler (CORPSE BRIDE) MONSTER HOUSE is a blast for kids and might even entertain their parents.